ahmedbahaaeldin/Algorithms-Practice/README.md

 # LeetCode-Practice
-My solutions to leetcode problems and its for practicing not 100% optimized.
+My Leetcode "Solution" (in solutions/ folder) to leetcode problems.
+Its for practicing and tracking progress not 100% optimized.
 <br/> My Account Link https://leetcode.com/bikanation/